CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module APP.3.6 DNS server.md

 #### APP.3.6.M6 Secure Dynamic DNS Updates

-In order to be able to use dynamic updates securely, it must be ensured that only legitimate IT systems can make changes to domain information.
+To be able to use dynamic updates securely, it must be ensured that only legitimate IT systems can make changes to domain information.
 Furthermore, it must be determined which domain information the individual IT systems are allowed to change.
 To ensure that domain information is not manipulated by unauthorized IT systems using dynamic updates, there are two options:

 * Restriction of authorized hosts using IP addresses,
 * Restriction of authorized hosts using TSIG (see APP.3.6.M18 Extended coverage of zone transfers).